webplatform/docs/css/concepts/overset/index.md

 [[css/concepts/region|''regions'']], allowing for complex magazine-style layouts.
 This [[css/concepts/region_chain|''region chain'']] may not have enough room to accommodate all the content.
-In that case, the final region is in an [[css/concepts/overset|''overset'']] state, as is the [[css/concepts/named_flow|''named flow'']] that contains all the content.
+In that case, illustrated below as ''Scenario #2'', the final region is in an [[css/concepts/overset|''overset'']] state, as is the [[css/concepts/named_flow|''named flow'']] that contains all the content.